janelia-cellmap/pydantic-zarr/docs/usage_zarr_v2.md

 The `GroupSpec` and `ArraySpec` classes represent Zarr v2 groups and arrays, respectively.
 To create an instance of a `GroupSpec` or `ArraySpec` from an existing Zarr group or array, pass the Zarr group / array to the `.from_zarr` method defined on the `GroupSpec` / `ArraySpec` classes.
 This will result in a `pydantic-zarr` model of the Zarr object.

-Note that `GroupSpec.from_zarr(zarr_group)` will traverse the entire hierarchy under `zarr_group`.
-Future versions of this library may introduce a limit on the depth of this traversal: see [#2](https://github.com/d-v-b/pydantic-zarr/issues/2).
+>  By default `GroupSpec.from_zarr(zarr_group)` will traverse the entire hierarchy under `zarr_group`.
+This can be extremely slow if used on an extensive Zarr group on high latency storage.
+To limit the depth of traversal to a specific depth, use the `depth` keyword argument, e.g. `GroupSpec.from_zarr(zarr_group, depth=1)`

 Note that `from_zarr` will *not* read the data inside an array.